rubenfcasal/aprendizaje_estadistico/docs/10-referencias.md

 Loh, W.Y.
 (2002).
 Regression tress with unbiased variable selection and interaction detection. *Statistica Sinica*, 361-386.

+Tibshirani, R. (1996).
+Regression Shrinkage and Selection via the lasso. *Journal of the Royal Statistical Society*, Series B, 58(1), 267–288.

 Shannon C (1948).
 A Mathematical Theory of Communication. *The Bell System Technical Journal*, 27, 379–423.

 Strumbelj, E. y Kononenko, I. (2010).
 An efficient explanation of individual classifications using game theory. *Journal of Machine Learning Research*, 11, 1-18.